Ritika-S/autonomousboat.github.io/index.md

+## Welcome to Autonomous boat

+We created a 3D printed autonomous boat to be used for oceanagraphic testing and recording of data.
+Stay tuned to learn about how we did it.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ritika-S/autonomousboat.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.